SnowdogApps/magento2-frontools/README.md

 - `postcss` - (optional) PostCSS plugins config.
 This have to be an array.

 ## Future plans
 Are you curious about future plans?
-Please check milestiones in issues tab and leve some feedback :+1:
+Please check milestiones in issues tab and leave some feedback :+1:

 ## Contribution
 Do you have some ideas to make this tools bertter?
 Great, let's add issue and describe it!